Vishal14sw20/Scalable_coding_task/README.md

 python3 main.py
 ```

+you can see results of it in pipeline.log file.

-## Creating Docker Image
+### Creating Docker Image

 Building image.
 ```
 docker build -t scalable-capital .
 ```

-Running container. please set path where you want to save log file.
+Running container. please set path for persist volume.
 ```
 docker run -v /path/to/your/host/directory:/usr/src/app scalable-capital
 ```